-She inhaled on a Winfield Blue.
+She inhaled on a Winfield Blue. ‘

-‘It’s pretty terrible.
-Are you sure you want to hear about it?’
+‘It’s pretty awful,’ she said.
+‘Are you sure you want to hear about it?’

+I thought she was making it up.
 I thought about the aunt’s surprised eyebrows and wanted to cry.

 Later I pondered if it could be true.
-I thought about the boy and wondered what you could become if you grew up with no mother, charity clothes and no one to talk to.
-I thought about the anger that would slowly gather inside of you.
+What could you become if you grew up with no mother, charity clothes and no one to talk to?
+What anger would slowly gather inside you?

+Amanda said he went to gaol.
 I wondered if he was always sick.
-I remembered that sometimes he took a while to return to class after ringing the Angelus.
-I wondered what acts he might have performed in the church tower while we continued on with our arithmetic.
-Perhaps even the priest watched, lurking in the marble shadows, eyes darting, hands in his voluminous robes.
+I recalled that sometimes he took a while to return to class after he rang the Angelus.
+What did he do in the church tower while we continued with arithmetic?
+Did the priest lurk in the marble shadows, eyes darting, hands in his voluminous robes?